-Instead of adopting this plan, which would have started us down the path to being known as the City within a Park 100 years ago, City Council focused on acquiring land for small neighborhood parks and playgrounds.
-Parkland acquisition mainly went hand in glove with development-such as alongside the roads built to service private lands along the Humber, or through the ravines of Rosedale.
+OPPOSITE BOTTOM: THE MARTIN GOODMAN TRAIL, PASSING THROUGH THE PORT LANDS, 2004. opment-such as alongside the roads built to service private lands along the Humber River, or through the ravines of Rosedale.
 The city was interested in a certain kind of natural beauty, but much more interested in infrastructure.
 And what good was a marsh in a city, other than to breed mosquitoes?
-So Ashbridges Bay, 520 hectares of marsh and sand and shallows, was turned into a port and industrial lands, destroying the largest wetland in eastern Canada, creating in its place the brown fields we will reclaim in the Waterfront Revitalization Project.26
+So Ashbridges Bay, 520 hectares of marsh and sand and shallows, was turned into a port and industrial lands, destroying the largest wetland in eastern Canada, creating in its place the brown fields we will reclaim in the Waterfront Revitalization Project.
+26

 It wasn't until World War II that Torontonians decided it was important to save the green belt that still stretched from Niagara to the Oak Ridges Moraine.
-Toronto's 1943 Master Plan called for a conservation region in a kind of U that joined the Don and the Humber rivers and protected their streams.
-But it was the creation of Metropolitan Toronto in 1953 that permitted conservation park planning on a large scale.
-Metro established a 2,700 hectare park system built around Toronto's river valleys.27 These regional parks were conceived as large, green oases, as extensive, natural green space, rather than intensively groomed parks.
+Toronto's 1943 Master Plan called for a conservation region in a kind of U that joined the Don and the Humber Rivers and protected their streams.
+But it was the creation of Metropolitan Toronto in 1953 that put park planning on a large scale.
+Metro established a 2,700 hectare park system built around Toronto's river valleys.
+These regional parks were conceived as large, green oases, as extensive, natural green space, rather than intensively groomed parks.
 First Metro Parks Commissioner Tommy Thompson's idea was to preserve the natural, not reshape it.
-Torontonians had finally come to see nature as a place of refuge from the high stresses of an urban environment.28
+Torontonians had finally come to see nature as a place of refuge from the high stresses of an urban environment.

 These regional parks were meant to provide a taste of wilderness and teach people about nature and conservation.
 Lands were acquired around the lower and middle Humber and Don, in Highland Creek's valleys, on the Toronto Islands, in Vaughan Township, and then around the upper reaches of the Humber and Rouge Rivers.
-In 1954, after Hurricane Hazel killed 81 and caused \$25 million in property damage in the Toronto region,29 Metro chairman Frederick Gardiner decided low-lying areas should not be redeveloped but used instead as regional parks.
+In 1954, after Hurricane Hazel killed 81 and caused \$25 million in property damage in the Toronto region, Metro Chairman Frederick Gardiner decided low-lying areas should not be redeveloped but used instead as regional parks.
 In 1965, Metro and the Federation of Ontario Naturalists created Canada's first urban wildflower reserve at James Garden.
-But even as these "natural" parks were being created, the lakefront was still being filled in to expand the port and the city.30
+But even as these "natural" parks were being created, the lakefront was still being filled in to expand the port and the city.